AChep/horario/README.md

 *Are you a student?*

-Horario is an open source app for managing your school or university life.
-Save your timetable and all tasks from homework to exams.
-Invite your group mates to collaborate.
+Horario app is a beautiful Material Design app, which helps you to manage your classes and exams in the most convenient way.
+Fill your timetable once and it will be with you wherever you go, because of sync across all your Android devices.
+Notifications won’t let you forget about your homework and exams.

  - **[Help us to translate it](https://crowdin.com/project/horario)** _(even a short look would be helpful)_
  - **[Contibution rules](https://github.com/XJSHQ/horario/blob/master/CONTRIBUTING.md)** _(in cause you are a software engineer)_